ErikModica/ajax-project/README.md

 **Feature List**
 * Allows user to pick their desired time limit.
 * Displays random assortment of Pokémon for user.
-* Reads user input, and on correct input incriments score and goes to the next Pokémon.
+* Reads user input, and on correct input increments score and goes to the next Pokémon.
 * Showcases the highest scores of the selected quiz once the time limit is over/quiz is completed.

 **Planned Additions**